-I’m going to be honest with you – nowadays everyone and their mom has a new ebook, course, or other digital product – and that’s completely ok.
+I’m going to be honest with you – nowadays everyone and their mom has a new ebook, software, or other digital product – and that’s completely ok.
 What that does mean is that you have to create products that really stand out and capture your potential customer’s attention.

 You are competing with thousands and thousands of other digital products and online stores.
 Think about what unique perspective you can spin on your new digital products.
 Be conscious and aware of this when you are brainstorming and creating your new products.

 Niche to sell digital products and stand out

 An incredible way to force your product to stand out amongst the sea of other digital products being sold is to niche your product.
 I know it can be easy to think that when you get too specific you can leave people out – but the opposite is true here.